lachlandeer/central-bank-nlp/README.md

 # Central Bank Text Corpus

 A text corpus of central bank communications.
 I hope it is useful.
 Please submit an issue if it is not.

-If you are knowledgable in Natural Language Processing and know a better way to structure the data then please submit an issue of email at [john.rieth@outlook.com](john.rieth@outlook.com)
+The New Zealand Central Bank corpus is in folders by year.
+The United States Central Bank Corpus is a list and not in folder by year.
+The reason for doing so is because I do not know the best way to structure a corpus.